hellory4n/zglm/README.md

 [Zig](https://ziglang.org) OpenGL Mathematics library.
 Only tested on Zig v0.15.2.

-As the GL in the name implies, zglm is intended to be similar to GLSL and work with OpenGL conventions, that is, column-major matrices, right-handed coordinates, +Y up, and NDC ranging from -1 to 1.
+As the GL in the name implies, zglm is intended to be similar to GLSL, [GLM](https://github.com/g-truc/glm), and work with OpenGL conventions, that is, column-major matrices, right-handed coordinates, +Y up, and NDC ranging from -1 to 1.
+All rotations are in radians unless otherwise noted.

 ## Getting started